-A true story: One of my first jobs was working in one of the biggest book stores in America… okay maybe just one of the biggest in New York.
+A true story: One of my first jobs was working in one of the biggest book stores in America… or maybe just one of the biggest in New York.
 It’s big though.
 Countless times people came in and asked for the nonfiction section.
-In this big, humongous, massively enormous bookstore.
+In this humongous, massively enormous bookstore.
 Like it’s so simple and straightforward: “Excuse me, where’s nonfiction?”

 You’re going to have to be more specific.
 Anything that isn’t fiction is by definition…non-fiction, right?